inveniosoftware/dictdiffer/docs/index.rst

     assert patched == second

-Also we can swap the diff result with :func:`.swap` method.
+Also we can swap the diff result with :func:`.swap` method:

 .. code-block:: python